 d.
 Artists shall ensure that locations where they intend to perform hold a current “Conditional Use – Fire Performance Art Venue Permit”.

+e.
+A permit with up to 10 performers may be obtained by the leader of a fire performance troupe.

 f.
-A permit with up to 10 performers may be obtained by the leader of a fire performance troop where the troops purpose is to perform and entertain as professionals.

-g.
-Each performer and spotter or 'handler' needs to have photo ID on site or, the permit holder will be subject to revocation of the permit and subject to citation.
+Each performer must have photo ID on site or, the permit holder may be subject to revocation of the permit and subject to citation.

 2. Conditional Use Permit – Fire Performance Art Venue:

-Fire performance venues, including street fairs or outdoor public gatherings, hosting a Fire Performance shall obtain an annual "Conditional Use – Fire Performance Art Venue Permit" through the Fire Marshal's Office.
-A copy of this policy will be included with the permit application.
+Fire performance venues, including street fairs or outdoor public events, hosting a Fire Performance shall obtain an annual “Conditional Use – Fire Performance Art Venue Permit” through the Fire Marshal’s Office.
+The approved permit will include a copy of this policy and will expire one year from date of issue.

 i.
 A site plan of the venue, including: